9th August 2024

-Join the global elite group of data centre professionals from IBM, Commscope, Schneider Electric, Time Warner Cable, Sudlows Limited, Unilever, Capital One, Digital Realty Trust, University of Melbourne, Microsoft to name a few.
+Join the global elite group of data centre professionals from IBM, Commscope, Schneider Electric, Time Warner Cable, Sudlows Limited, Unilever, Capital One, University of Melbourne, Microsoft, to name but a few.

 Data centres are complex facilities that are expected to deliver faultless service and financial results in a world of rapidly changing technologies, business pressures and environmental expectations.

 In order to achieve this, data centres need highly capable leaders and managers - individuals

 who are capable of dealing with business complexity and technological change with the

 knowledge and skills to ensure their teams deliver against consistently challenging objectives.